Curriculum Guide

 Computer Science Electives

-These 0.25-credit computer science electives are minor courses that meet two periods per cycle and are meant to be taken in addition to a full course load of five major courses.
+Minor electives are meant to be taken in addition to a full course load of five major courses.
 Students who would like to take two minor courses in the same semester must submit a petition for an additional minor course (see appendix for petition process).

 Introduction to Computer Programming in Python (0.25 credits, minor, spring, pass/fail)

 This course introduces students to the organizing principles behind large-scale programming endeavors.
+Based on the concept of “design patterns,” the common structures which serve as the basis for building large object models, this course builds skills necessary for implementing software solutions at a scale needed for the large data sets that emerge in real-world settings.
 Emphasis will be placed on the relationships and coordination between individual components of a more substantial project.
 Topics will include objects, classes, inheritance, interfaces, and polymorphism.
 Students will work both independently and collaboratively on projects which provide context for the more abstract programming skills as well as contribute to a larger collaborative final project.
-Context for projects is largely driven by students’ interest.
-This course is intended for students with some experience in programming but not necessarily familiarity with any particular programming language.
-Algorithmic Thinking is not a prerequisite for this class.
+Context for projects is guided by student interest, while involving working with publicly available data and building applications to interact with that data and solve a problem.
+This course is intended for students with some experience in programming but not familiarity with any particular programming language.
 Open to students in Classes VI–VIII.
+Prerequisite: Coding For Embedded Systems (Class II) or Introduction to Computer Programming in Python, or permission of the instructor.

 STEM Electives